Our Upcoming Races

 Stephen L. - 2:35 pacer

 Stephen picked up running in 2010 after realizing that two little curtain climbers needed their dad to be able to romp and play instead of sitting on the couch eating potato chips.
 Inspired by his brother who had also achieved great health results via running, he trained and completed his first 10k at the TLC Groundhog in January 2011.
-Since then he has run 5ks, 10ks, 10 mile trail, 20 mile trail, 50K trail, 44 miler at Brew2Brew, a few full marathons, and many half marathons along with sprint and international distance triathlon.
+Since then he has run 5ks, 10ks, 10 mile trail, 20 mile trail, 50K trail, 44 miler at Brew2Brew, a few full marathons, many half marathons, sprint and international distance triathlon along with an ironman distance in 2014.
 His first marathon was achieved at MO Cowbell were he learned the importance of pace groups or the lack thereof.
 His half marathon PR came in 2013, which was run purely for fun.
 The social and all inclusive aspect of running and multi-sport is what keeps Stephen going so don't be surprised if you end up run BFF's by the time your race is over.
-Stephen has plans to complete more marathons, half marathon pacing, and a 70.3 or full iron distance triathlon in 2014.
+Stephen has plans to complete more trail runs, marathons, half marathon pacing, and plenty of triathlons.